staszekj/eltrue-images/README.md

-### Application Goal
+### Goal
-Point of this appication is to provide boilerplate of master-detail image viewer.
+Goal of this appication is to provide boilerplate of master-detail image viewer.

 ### How to run application ?
 Go to: http://images.eltrue.com